 Gabriella and I flew across the country to our new co-manufacturing partner early in 2017, with Michael joining for a portion of the meetings.
 The magnitude and sophistication of their capabilities was both humbling and reassuring.
-They’d never worked with a formula quite like ours, as most other deodorants are made with a high volume of water and other filler ingredients; much different from Schmidt’s dense concoction of butters and powders.
-We worked long days together to perfect the process, cutting deodorant sticks in half and examining the product closely, refining techniques in the manufacturing, until it was perfect.
+They’d never worked with a formula quite like ours; most other deodorants are made with a high volume of water and other filler ingredients—much different from Schmidt’s dense concoction of butters and powders.
+We worked long days together to perfect the process, cutting deodorant sticks in half and examining the product closely, and refining techniques in the manufacturing process until it was perfect.
 The co-manufacturer’s quality control capabilities were advanced, with benchmarks across a multitude of product properties, from color to density, to precise weights, volumes, and hold times.
 We took back some of these standards and implemented them in our own warehouse.